 It’s considered a traditional animation style, known from the 1800s.
-Initially, it was created by pulling together the frames in which one drawing was followed by another one which slightly differed from it.
+Initially, it was created by pulling together the frames in which one drawing was followed by another one that slightly differed from it.
 Every second included 24 frames.

 We all remember the classic Disney animations, right?
 Snow White and the Seven Dwarfs, Bambi, The Little Mermaid, and so on.
 They are some of the most popular 2D animations.

-With the development of computer technologies, this process was also digitized through various animation software with the option of drawing the characters and backgrounds directly into the computer and animating them.
+With the development of computer technologies, this process was also digitized through various 2D animation software with the option of drawing the characters and backgrounds directly into the computer and animating them.

 Now, let’s learn more about how 2D animation is created.
 The process consists of 3 main phases: pre-production, production, and post-production.
 Let’s see what’s included in each of them.